-Revenue from custom machine building is recognized on a percentage of completion method of accounting for contracts.
+Revenue from custom machine building is recognized based on the percentage of completion method of accounting for contracts.
 Under such contracts, revenue is recognized based on the ratio of total costs incurred to date to overall estimated costs.
-Provisions for estimated losses on contracts are recognized when identified."
+Provisions for estimated losses on contracts are recognized when identified.